stef-timmermans/YeastLume/README.md

 ---

 ![Training Process](media/yeastlume-training.png)
-*Raw .tif movies are split into paired datasets (bright-field and fluorescence), each subdivided into training, validation, and test sets.
-The VQGAN learns a latent representation of the fluorescence images, and the BBDM is trained to generate these representations from bright-field inputs.*
+*Raw .tif movies are manually split and then the two relevant channel frame subset pairs are saved for training, validation, and testing.
+The VQGAN learns a latent representation of the fluorescence images, and the BBDM is trained to generate these representations from bright-field inputs.
+The test sets are only used for final inference on the BBDM.*

 ## 1. Setup Data Preparation